 CALL US: (925) 660-7544

-Anyone, including a fiduciary, can be liable for transferring National Firearms Act Title II firearms (machine guns, short-barreled rifles and shotguns, etc.), assault weapons, or .50 BMG rifles to another person.
+Under California gun inheritance laws, anyone, including a fiduciary, can be liable for transferring National Firearms Act Title II firearms (machine guns, short-barreled rifles and shotguns, etc.), assault weapons, or 50 BMG rifles to another person.
 In addition, there can be a liability for transferring any firearm where the transferor knew or had reasonable cause to believe of a recipient’s ineligibility to possess firearms.
 The nightmare scenario for a trustee is the innocent transfer of a perfectly legal firearm to a beneficiary who then uses it in a crime, creating potential liability for the trustee.
 Accordingly, any trustee, personal representative, or other fiduciary that takes possession of firearms should contact an attorney to protect him or herself from liability.

 How to Legally Transfer Firearms

-The simplest and safest manner for a trustee to transfer firearms is usually through a Federal Firearms Licensee (“FFL”).
+The simplest and safest manner for a trustee to transfer gun ownership of a deceased person in California is usually through a Federal Firearms Licensee (“FFL”).
 If the trustee processes the transaction through a FFL, the gun dealer will perform a mandatory background check on each beneficiary to ensure that he or she is eligible to possess firearms.

 An alternative to using a FFL is the narrow intra-family transaction exception provided by Cal.
 Pen.
 Code Section 27875.
 This exception allows a family to bypass the use of an FFL if all these requirements are met: